Numann-Malik/chicago-crime-data/README.md

 - Numann Malik

-We prepared Chicago crime data, from , by separating years.
+We prepared Chicago crime data into smaller size files, from the source https://github.com/coding-dojo-data-science/preparing-chicago-crime-data, by separating years.
 Then we

 Dashboard: https://tabsoft.co/3GKETx0